Overview

 Reimbursement provided to schools should be maximized in order to reduce the cost of milk to students.
 It is recommended to charge the difference between the anticipated per half-pint milk cost and the reimbursement rate.
 Consider adding on 2 cents to cover any milk price adjustments and administrative costs associated with SMP.

-- Eligibility Manual for School Meals (section 6 on verification does not apply to SMP -only)
+- Eligibility Manual for School Meals (section 6 on verification does not apply to SMP-Only)

 All SFAs are required to distribute the SMP Public Release before the start of the school year.
 SFAs should send this to the media, grassroots organizations, major employers contemplating or experiencing large layoffs, and local unemployment offices (as applicable).
 SFAs are not required to pay to have the Public Release published, but must maintain documentation of to whom the release was sent along with the specific materials distributed.